 The purpose of IT department has always been the same – to grow business productivity through technology.
-The number one priority for IT is facilitating business operation and providing its continuity.
+The number one priority for IT is facilitating business operations and providing continuity.
 Their priorities mostly come from the business processes they support.

-On the other hand, the business operation teams strive to agile delivery.
-Their top priority is getting business operation processes moving as fast as possible, even if it strains IT resources beyond extreme.
+On the other hand, the business operation teams strive for agile delivery.
+Their top priority is getting business operation processes moving as fast as possible, even if it strains IT resources beyond the extreme.

-Security department balances in the middle trying to fulfil their core mission: to ensure business security and maintain compliance.
+Security department balances in the middle trying to fulfill its core mission: to ensure business security and maintain compliance.

-Business operation supported by IT team strives to deliver as fast as possible.
-They all often view security as inhibitor.
+Business operation supported by the IT team strives to deliver as fast as possible.
+They all often view security as an inhibitor.
 Why?
-Because it takes extra time to check the processes, products and supporting infrastructure against vulnerabilities and known threats, verify that apps configurations meet requirements, and that adopted security policies and standards are complied with.
+Because it takes extra time to check the processes, products and supporting infrastructure against vulnerabilities and known threats, verify that app configurations meet requirements, and that adopted security policies and standards are complied with.

-By establishing policies, identifying threats and vulnerabilities security urges IT to follow baseline configurations, timely apply patches, and run updates.
-However, taking into account its limited resources, IT gives the security initiatives lower priority than the needs of current business operation for agile delivery.
+By establishing policies, and identifying threats and vulnerabilities security urges IT to follow baseline configurations, timely apply patches, and run updates.
+However, taking into account its limited resources, IT gives security initiatives lower priority than the needs of current business operations for agile delivery.

 Mapping Security Priorities onto Business Operations

-When no security incidents happen during a long time, security unit is pushed into the shadow underestimated.
+When no security incidents happen for a long time, the security unit is pushed into the shadow and underestimated.
 However, when adverse security event happens, they are first to blame.
-That explains why security department should place the focus on tight collaboration with the business leadership to deliver ideas that resonate well with them.
+That explains why the security department should place the focus on tight collaboration with the business leadership to deliver ideas that resonate well with them.

-For many business leaders a security breach is a mere possibility.
-Their major expectation from security team lies in providing business continuity.
-Given that, security team should present:
+For many business leaders, a security breach is a mere possibility.
+Their major expectation from the security team lies in providing business continuity.
+Given that, the security team should present:

 - Security metrics relevant to business development